biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/pcoa.png
    :align:   center

 Let’s take a few minutes now to explore the various features of Emperor.
-Open a new browser window with the Emperor tutorial and follow along with your test data.
+Open a new browser window with the 'Emperor tutorial <https://biocore.github.io/emperor/tutorial_index.html#section1>'__ and follow along with your test data.

 Altering Workflow Analysis Names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~